genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/03_write.md

 :::danger

 This API must be used with caution.
-Integrity checks are skipped and can leave your Genesis application in a poor state if used incorrectly.
+Integrity checks are skipped, so it can leave your Genesis application in a poor state if used incorrectly.
 Record IDs and timestamps are assumed to be unique.

 :::